Catzoy/corroded_monty/README.md

 I've done one small task for today - too tired after work and training :*
 21.01.2022
-not in condition to do any tasks today :) Only came home
+not in condition to do any tasks today :) Only came home 29.01.2022 only came home from Nasty's parents, no task for today :)